 - Limit alcohol

-- Avoid or limit hormone replacement therapy
+- Avoid or limit hormone replacement therapy or oral contraceptives (birth control pills)

 - Eat Healthy